 Now, I can’t claim to know for certain (because I’m certainly not a food chemist) but judging from my own person experience, I fully believe that heating up the piri piri sauce unlocked some sort of hidden spicy potential.
 Before I knew it, these wings went from wussy to powerful.

-So there we were, ready for dinner, and I had managed to make these amazingly good wings that were just outside of the “spicy comfort zone” for The Husband and I. I did manage to eat a few wings, so I knew they were good – I just also knew I’d be in trouble later if I ate a whole batch.
+So there we were, ready for dinner, and I had managed to make these amazingly good wings that were just outside of the “spicy comfort zone” for an old friend of mine and I. I did manage to eat a few wings, so I knew they were good – I just also knew I’d be in trouble later if I ate a whole batch.

-This is where are awesome friends come in, because we were able to quickly re-home these tasty wings with one of The Husband’s coworkers.
+This is where are awesome friends come in, because we were able to quickly re-home these tasty wings with one of an old friend of mine’s coworkers.
 I mean, he literally drove across town just so he could pick them up.

 And his verdict?
 These wings were delicious.

-So take it from me (and The Husband’s coworker): like piri piri sauce or just like a little more spicy kick in your life, these wings will be perfect for you!
+So take it from me (and an old friend of mine’s coworker): like piri piri sauce or just like a little more spicy kick in your life, these wings will be perfect for you!